 The origins of the current epidemic can be traced back to just after WWII.
 Although spikes in myopia have been documented in particular populations over past centuries, what’s new this time is that the span and magnitude of the present-day crisis has sparked a massive world-wide response from researchers, practitioners and industry who have joined together to tackle this still-mysterious phenomenon.
 Meanwhile, myopia in kids has burgeoned into an out-of-control epidemic – in only the last 30 years – tripling in the USA and compromising the vision of 96% of urban young people in South Korea.

-The core of our story is the nexus where Vision Science meets innovation: With recent cutting-edge advances in lens designs, inventive methodologies are being applied to scientific discoveries made nearly half-a-century ago.
+The core of our story is the nexus where Vision Science meets innovation: With cutting-edge advances in lens design and development of safer pharmaceuticals, new methodologies are being applied to scientific discoveries made nearly half-a-century ago.
 These breakthroughs have opened the door to amazing remedies that – by slowing eye elongation in young children – are helping to stem-the-tide of this global epidemic.

-Working closely with a distinguished group of scientists, we interweave their observations with testimonials of individuals living with progressive myopia who are at risk of losing sight, giving voice and firsthand witness to the real-life challenges on both sides of the conundrum.
+Working closely with a distinguished group of scientists, we interweave their observations with testimonials of individuals living with progressive myopia, giving voice and firsthand witness to the real-life challenges on both sides of the conundrum.

 With millions of young people unwittingly marching towards blindness, our objective is to reach as wide a general audience as possible on multiple international media and educational platforms.
-To do this, we are creating a project with a strong visual and editorial line while building an integrated distribution model with: 1) A creative, feature-length documentary film; 2) a one-hour verson for TV and classroom screenings; 3) five x short episodes designed for internet viewing (2-3 mins) and; 4) a traveling science-educational museum exhibition (produced & budgeted separately).
+To do this, we are creating a project with a strong visual and editorial line while building an integrated distribution model with: 1) A creative, feature-length documentary film; 2) a one-hour verson for TV and classroom screenings; 3) five x short episodes designed for internet viewing (2-3 mins); 4) a 6-hour audio book; and, 5) a traveling science-educational museum exhibition (produced & budgeted separately).